 “You didn’t hear it from me,” said Faith, “but BeatBax breaks out the bible for unwanted male attention.
-She plays the pastor’s daughter routine until suitors lose interest.
-In truth, she’s fine dating a girl and hiding it from her parents.
-We’ve even talked about smoking crickets before.”
+She plays the pastor’s-daughter routine until suitors lose interest.
+In truth she’s totally fine dating a girl and hiding it from her parents.
+We’ve even talked about smoking bug-sticks before.”

 “So what’s complicated?”

-“Dainty likes the pastor’s daughter routine,” she sighed, “and I like Dainty.
-I wish dating were easy.
+“Dainty likes the pastor’s-daughter routine,” she sighed, “and I like Dainty.
+I wish dating was easy.
 I just wanna hold all my friends in a big cuddle-ball.”
 Jay held Faith’s hand.
 Faith squeezed back and smiled.
 “Crickets help you open up, sometimes.”

 “You know a lot about crickets.
 Are you sure you haven’t smoked before?”

 “It’s really something.”
-Jay searched for words to describe his mental state but found none.
-He made sound effects and exploding motions with his hands.
+Jay searched for words to describe his mental state, but found none sufficient.
+He made sound-effects and exploding motions with his hands.
 “Where’d you smoke your first?”

 Faith kicked the air.
 “You’ve met my uncle, right?
 He visited from Wyoming last semester.”